 Clear TV is an HDTV digital antenna, advertised as a way to receive broadcast television channels for free.
-We were one of the first to review the product in 2012, and we offer updated observations for 2014.
+We were one of the first to review the product back in 2013, and we offer updated observations for 2015.

 About Clear TV

 How much does Clear TV cost?

-You can add a second “free” antenna to the offers above, which will add $7.99 processing and handling.
+You can add a second “free” antenna to the offers above, which will add another $7.99 processing and handling.
 Delivery takes 3 to 4 weeks and there is a 60-day money-back guarantee, minus processing and handling.

 Below is a screenshot of the original Clear TV website, taken in June 2013.